wyrmroot/keycut/README.md

 All other options from `cut` are reproduced by `keycut`.
 The implementation of `-e`should be familiar to users of `grep`.

+Like `cut`, slicing on delimiters is done naively (and quickly) without regard for the context of potentially escaped delimiters (such as quoted commas in a CSV).
+For those cases, we recommend using a proper CSV parser.

 # License
 `keycut` is distributed under the MIT license and depends only the standard Go library.